Webhooks · Consent Status

 HTTP/1.1 202 Accepted

-x-fapi-interaction-id: <echo the received value>WARNING
+x-fapi-interaction-id: <echo the received value>

 Failure to respond with 202 promptly may cause the Hub to retry delivery.
 Process the event payload asynchronously after acknowledging receipt.